DEVESH-001/DevCrush/frontend/dev/README.md

 - refreshing the page should not logged out
 - create a feedSlice in utils for loading feed and import is in app store

+- connections, store connection in appStore/reduxStore or use stateVariables